East Lancashire Hospice

 Accountable to:

-Head of Community Supportive Care (This person will be your main point of contact while volunteering.
+Head of Support and Wellbeing Therapies (This person will be your main point of contact while volunteering.
 They will provide you with the support and supervision necessary for you to perform your role)

 Role requirement: